indirecthit/garden.twothirtyfour.com/data/Product Strategy.md

 - What are our dependencies?
 - What capabilities do we need?

-With this approach, Jamie argues that you should use a timeline that creates discomfort and forces them to think beyond the immediate deadline.
-He recommends "3 or 6 monthly intervals over 1 or 2 years."
+With this approach, Jamie argues that you should use a timeline to map out the answers.
+He recommends "3 or 6 monthly intervals over 1 or 2 years" for the timeline, a length that creates discomfort and forces them to think beyond the immediate deadline.